uk4z/taggr/docs/WHITEPAPER.md

 ### Stalwarts

-Stalwarts represent the union of top `$stalwart_percentage%` of users with the highest $`$token_symbol`  balance, active during the last  `$min_stalwart_activity_weeks` consecutive weeks and possessing accounts older than `$min_stalwart_account_age_weeks` weeks.
+Stalwarts represent the union of top `$stalwart_percentage%` of users with the highest $$token_symbol  balance, active during the last  `$min_stalwart_activity_weeks`consecutive weeks and possessing accounts older than`$min_stalwart_account_age_weeks` weeks.

 They are considered trusted community members, authorized to carry out moderating actions and propose upgrades.

 ### Realms

 Realms are sub-communities centered around specific topics.
 Each realm can establish its own terms and conditions including:

 -   a minimal **$name balance**.
 User without the required amount of $name are not allowed to post on the realm.
 -   a minimal **account age** (in days).
 User with early accounts are not allowed to post on the realm.
 -   a minimal **number of followers**.
 User without enough followers are not allowed to post on the realm.
 -   eviction penalty.
 If a user does not respect the behaviour policy set by the realm controllers.
 They can evict the post with a credit penalty.

 Upon joining a realm, users implicitly agree to its terms and conditions.